331Dala/potato_proj/README.md

-# potato_proj
+# potato_proj🥔
-A ML project detect the potato early blight and late blight disease.
+A ML project detect the 💉potato early blight and late blight disease.
+🤖